mindaffect/pymindaffectBCI/docs/source/FAQ.rst

 First, open the signal viewer by pressing 0 in the main menu to check the quality of the EEG signal.
 If the reported noise to signal ratio is high, try to reduce the noise as follows:

 - Make sure your headset is properly set up and fitted.
 See our instructions here: :ref:`fittingRef`.
-- Move away from wall outlets, plugged in electronic devices, and other potential sources of 50Hz noise.
+- Move away from wall outlets, plugged in electronic devices, and other potential sources of line-noise.
 - If possible, place the amplifier behind you so your body is between the machine running the mindaffcetBCI and the amplifier.
 - Place the EEG hardware close to or on your body and run the electrode cables over your back.
 - Check all the connections between the electrodes in your headset and the amplifier.